smartzplatform/tech-docs/Technical_WP_EN.md

 * event name
 * for hashed event arguments ("indexed" arguments in Solidity) – conditions for strict comparison with one or several values
 * for event arguments available in the original form – condition or their logical combination with the use of operators of comparison (equal, more, less) or regular expressions
-* A method of user notification
+* Method of user notification

 All parameters except the constructor instance are optional.
 If the user did not specify a notification method, then the default notification method, specified in the user profile, is used.

 The platform monitors constructors’ instances started via Smartz in corresponding blockchains, looking through each new transaction.
 For each contract, it is determined whether it belongs to the set of contracts for which events have subscriptions.
 For the relevant contracts, the events are sent to the event service queue.
 The event service matches the event to multiple subscriptions to this instance and generates notifications by placing them in the notification service queue.
 The notifications will be processed using the logic described in the corresponding section.

 To implement subscriptions and receive notifications, an API is provided.
-Notifications are sent via HTTPS to the URL specified by the user before receiving a response with a `200` status, but no more than a certain number of times.
+Notifications are sent via HTTPS to the URL specified by the user before receiving a response with a status of `200`, but no more than a certain number of times.
 It will also be possible to view past notifications via the API.

 ## Call Scheduler

-Some blockchains don't have the ability to schedule an automatic transaction when a certain point in time is reached.
-For example, to automatically return money blocked in the atomic swap contracts, if the transaction didn't take place within a day.
+Some blockchains don't have the ability to schedule an automatic transaction when a certain point in time is reached (e.g. to automatically return money blocked in the atomic swap contracts, if the transaction didn't take place within a day).
 This drawback is compensated by Smartz's call scheduler.

-The user will be able to configure the sending of the transaction to the constructor instance when a certain point in time is reached, or to configure the sending of transactions on a schedule, including with a specified repetition interval, just like the task schedulers of popular operating systems do.
-For each such task, the platform will calculate the date and time of the next run and maintain a sorted list of tasks.
+The user will be able to configure the sending of the transaction to the constructor instance when a certain point in time is reached or to configure the sending of transactions on a schedule, including with a specified repetition interval, just as with the task schedulers of popular operating systems.
+For such tasks, the platform will calculate the date and time of the next run and maintain a sorted list of tasks.
 The call service will look through the beginning of the list and send the call for execution, updating the time of the next start in the list for each executed call.

-Transactions require payment, or the availability of a particular resource (otherwise it would be possible to conduct spam attacks on the blockchain).
+Transactions require payment or the availability of a particular resource (otherwise it would be possible to conduct spam attacks on the blockchain).
 The payment will be charged in the project currency, and the user will pre-allocate the required amount of money on the deposit within the platform.

 Transactions will be sent from unprivileged accounts.
-It's possible to send transactions on behalf of users using the Smartz API, and transactions will be sent for signature to the user's service (see API section); that is, the user's private key will never be sent to Smartz.
+It's possible to send transactions on behalf of users using the Smartz API, and transactions will be sent for signature to the user's service (see API section); accordingly, the user's private key will never be sent to Smartz.

-It will be possible to parameterize transaction calls, i.e., transmit pre-configured parameters along with the call.
+It will be possible to parameterise transaction calls, i.e., transmit pre-configured parameters along with the call.
 It will also be possible to make conditional calls, and they will be executed only if certain conditions are met, so as not to send unnecessary transactions to the blockchain.
 In the example above, it makes sense to send a transaction only if the transaction still has the status of unperformed.
-This can be achieved by configuring calls of constant functions (these calls can also be parameterized) and analyzing the results of their execution using the approach described in the previous section.
+This can be achieved by configuring calls of constant functions (these calls can also be parameterised) and analysing the results of their execution using the approach described in the previous section.

 ## IFTTT Integration